logantsai/markdown-cv/index.md

 - Mandatory Military Service

 ## Job Objective
-- Andoir/HAL framework:
+>- Andoir/HAL framework: <br />
->After porting driver, hoping that I could implement corresponding program to access driver. <br />
+>After porting driver, hoping that I could implement corresponding program to access driver.
 >Many useful IPC I learend but not practiced in actual project.

-- Linux kernel framework:
+>- Linux kernel framework: <br />
->Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK <br />
+>Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK
 >architecture.
 I want to implement or touch new architecture which never face.

-- Java/Python:
+>- Java/Python: <br />
->Between reading the answer of leetcode test, I learned much new language feature and tried <br />
+>Between reading the answer of leetcode test, I learned much new language feature and tried
 >to taste it in actual project.

 ## Miscellaneous